-Surah Al-Munafiqun (Surah 63 – The Hypocrites) describe some who witnessed favorably to the Prophet Mohamed PBUH but then were found to be worthless liars.
+Surah Al-Munafiqun (Surah 63 – The Hypocrites) describes some who witnessed favourably to the Prophet Mohamed PBUH but then were found to be worthless liars.

 When the Hypocrites come to thee, they say, “We bear witness that thou art indeed the Apostle of God.”
 Yea, God knoweth that thou art indeed His Apostle, and God beareth witness that the Hypocrites are indeed liars.

 They have made their oaths a screen (for their misdeeds): thus they obstruct (men) from the Path of God: truly evil are their deeds.(Surah Al-Munafiqun 63:1-2)

 In contrast to the Hypocrites, Surah Az-Zumar (Surah 39 – The Troops) describes honest ‘witnesses’.

 And the Earth will shine with the Glory of its Lord: the Record (of Deeds) will be placed (open); the prophets and the witnesses will be brought forward and a just decision pronounced between them; and they will not be wronged (in the least).(Surah Az-Zumar 39:69)

 In the time of the Prophet Isa al Masih PBUH, a true witness was called a ‘martyr’.
 A martyr was one who witnessed to the truth of events.
 Isa al Masih called his disciples ‘martyrs’

 But you will receive power when the Holy Spirit comes on you; and you will be my witnesses (martyrs) in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”(Acts 1:8)

 The word ‘martyr’ was used only for those who were honest witnesses.